Transferring U.S. Flag Vessels to Foreign Ownership (reflagging)

 1200 New Jersey Avenue, S.E.

 5. Publish a notice of the application request to the Federal Register.

-For assistance, or questions about any aspect of the reflagging process, contact the Office of Sealift Support.
+For any assistance, or questions about any aspects of the reflagging process during current pandemic status please contact Deveeda Midgette or

 Passenger Vessel Charter